-Draft Decision: Updated Guidelines for Regulating the Placement of Artificial Reefs at Sea
+Draft Decision IG.24/12: Updated Guidelines Regulating the Placement of Artificial Reefs at Sea

 For environmental and cost-saving reasons, this document is printed in a limited number.
 Delegates are kindly requested to bring their copies to meetings and not to request additional copies.